Joey Gallo Player Props: Twins vs. Astros

-Joey Gallo and his .400 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Houston Astros and J.P.
-France on May 29 at 4:10 PM ET.
+Joey Gallo, with a slugging percentage of .393 in his past 10 games -- including two home runs -- will be in action for the Minnesota Twins against the Houston Astros, with Brandon Bielak on the hill, May 30 at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.

 Joey Gallo Game Info & Props vs. the Astros